Here Be Dragons

 Southeast Asia often gets overlooked.
 No country here is powerful enough (or troublesome enough) to be much of a player on the global stage.
 Overshadowed by the great ancient civilizations of China and India, and the pop culture powerhouses of Japan and South Korea (and the craziness of North Korea), the region keeps a low profile.
 Foreigners who can readily conjure distinct mental images of those other countries often draw a blank with Southeast Asia, or any of the nations therein.
 For such a vibrant region, Southeast Asia is noticeably lacking in soft power.

 It is significant, therefore, that Disney has finally set a movie in Southeast Asia.
-And, whilst some of us feared the Mouse House was running out of imagination as it goes from one shitty live-action remake to another, it’s actually good, which makes it one of the few good Hollywood movies set in Southeast Asia (please don’t bring up Crazy Rich Asians; it sucked – though that was probably mostly due to the crappy source material).
+And, whilst some of us feared the Mouse House was running out of imagination as it goes from one shitty live-action remake to another, it’s actually good, which makes it one of the few good Hollywood movies set in Southeast Asia.

 Raya and the Last Dragon is one of the few good Hollywood movies set in Southeast Asia.